WARIO-7183/DOCWHatsapp/README.md

 # WhatsApp Medical Assistant Bot

 A customizable WhatsApp chatbot that serves as a conversational medical assistant, powered by the Groq AI API and Twilio's WhatsApp API.
 The bot can communicate in multiple languages and presents options in an interactive format.

 ## Features

-- **Multi-language Support**: Available in English, Spanish, Hindi, French, and German
+- **Multi-language Support**: Available in English, Hindi, Tamil, Telugu, Kannada, and Malayalam
 - **Interactive Option Selection**: Presents choices as numbered lists for easy selection
 - **Conversational Medical Assistance**: Asks about symptoms and offers basic medical guidance
 - **Personalized Experience**: Remembers user details throughout the conversation
+- **User Data Persistence**: Stores user information and medical history in MySQL database
+- **Returning User Recognition**: Automatically identifies returning users by phone number
 - **Simple Reset Command**: Type 'reset' to start over at any time

 ## Requirements

 - Python 3.7+
+- MySQL Server
 - Groq API key (for the AI language model)
 - Twilio account with WhatsApp sandbox or Business API
 - Ngrok (for local development)